Snake Hill Wildlife Management Trails

 (Photo Courtesy of @sugarmagnoliamm)

-Snake Hill Wildlife Management Area is 2,000 acres of public land in Morgantown, WV, managed by the Coopers Rock Foundation for the purpose of trail work, habitat restoration, and the creation of educational workshops.
-The terrain is a mix of rolling table land and rocky cliffs near the Cheat River Gorge.
+Snake Hill Wildlife Management Area is a serene escape to nature located just outside of Morgantown, WV.
+Snake Hill is managed by the West Virginia Division of Natural Resources for the primary purpose of habitat restoration/management and hunting access.
+The terrain is a mix of rolling hills and rocky cliffs near the Cheat River Gorge.
 Snake Hill features some of the region’s lesser-explored sandstone climbing, as well as four moderate to difficult hiking trails and four overlooks standing 1,200-feet above the Cheat River.

 The Deckers Creek Trail passes through a portion of the Snake Hill Wildlife Management Area, giving visitors easy access to the Mon River Rail Trail System.

 Trails at Snake Hill Wildlife Management Area